HamburgChimps/apple-notes-liberator/README.md

 This is a java command line application, and therefore you will need to have Java installed on your system such that you can run `java -version` from your terminal of choice.

-Afer ensuring you have a JRE on your system, download a release jar from the [releases][5] page.
+After ensuring you have a JRE on your system, download a release jar from the [releases][5] page.
 Execute the program by running `java -jar apple-notes-liberator.jar`.

 This application will attempt to locate the notes database on your computer, copy it, and parse what it can.
 If the application cannot locate your notes database, it will print an error to the terminal and exit.
 In that case, you can specify the `-f` or `--file` option, passing the path to the notes database you want the application to extract data from.